4 day Seattle Itinerary for First Time Visitors!

 After we did the Space Needle we walked next door to the Museum of Pop Culture.
 This is such a fun museum that I think kids and adults of all aged can enjoy.

 They have exhibits featuring famous musicians such as Nirvana and Prince.
+The exhibits change yearly so make sure to check out their website to see the current exhibit.
 My favorite part was the fantasy area where they had props and costumes from films like Lord of the Rings and Harry Potter!
+As a fantasy nerd, I was in heaven.

-After the museum we headed over to get some dinner at pizza place nearby called Zeek’s Pizza.
+After the museum we headed over to get some dinner at pizza place nearby called Zeek’s Pizza which was within walking distance from the city center.

 Pike's Place Market, Waterfront, Ferry, Bainbridge Island

 We woke up and headed straight to Pike’s Place Public Market.
+Your Seattle itinerary can not be complete without a visit to this iconic market.
 This is one of the most well recognized place in Seattle and something you need to experience on your first time in Seattle.

 As we were headed to Pikes, we can across the infamous gum wall.